 Newsletter

 Ask yourself: why am I buying a vineyard?
 This may seem like an obvious question but the answer could lead you in numerous directions not yet considered.
-What’s the driver?
+What is the driver?
 Are you looking for lifestyle?
-Are you looking to create the next super premium Cabernet, Pinot Noir or Chardonnay?
+Is there a desire to create the next super premium Cabernet, Pinot Noir or Chardonnay?
 Are you going to be hands off or do you want to be out in field getting dirt under your nails?

 My mantra is to help answer these and other questions so that I can point you in the right direction and help fill in the gaps along the way.
 This article covers a number of variables you will want to consider during your wine country search.